react-dropzone/react-dropzone/examples/maxFiles/README.md

-By providing `maxFiles` prop you can limit how many files the drop zone accepts.
+By providing `maxFiles` prop you can limit how many files the dropzone accepts.

 **Note** that this prop is enabled when the `multiple` prop is enabled.
 The default value for this prop is 0, which means there's no limitation to how many files are accepted.